3 Days in Berlin

 Pension Ingeborg

-Our accommodation, Pension Ingeborg, was located in Kurfürstendamm, about 4 kilometers from the center.
+Our accommodation, Pension Ingeborg, was in Kurfürstendamm, about 4 kilometers from the center.
 It proved to be a good choice.
-The room was small but the included breakfast buffet was amazing and made for a good start to long days of exploring the city.
+The room was small, but the included breakfast buffet was terrific, making for a good start to long days of exploring the city.

 View of Großer Tiergarten Park and downtown Berlin from the Victory Column.
 The 67m column (283 steps) commemorates the Prussian-Danish war in 1864.

-Pension Ingeborg was on the fourth floor with an ancient elevator and the building had a historic aura to it.
+Pension Ingeborg was on the fourth floor, with an ancient elevator.
+The building had a historic aura.
 We paid $85.00 per night.
 We can recommend it.

 Kurfürstendamm

-This is a vibrant area of Berlin with wide boulevards, shopping, and an endless choice of restaurants and cafés.
+This is a vibrant area of Berlin, featuring wide boulevards, shopping, and an endless array of restaurants and cafes.
 We had dinner in Kurfürstendamm on our first evening and found plenty of tempting shops.
-Luckily you do not have to worry too much about shopping when you are backpacking.
+You do not have to worry too much about shopping when backpacking.

-Excessive shopping is not in our budget and very few items will actually fit in our backpacks.
-But what about that Leica M6 film camera I found on a side street from Kurfürstendamm at a reasonable 1,000 Euro?
-It should fit, don’t you think?
+Excessive shopping is not in our budget, and very few items will fit in our backpacks.
+But what about the Leica M6 film camera I found on a side street near Kurfürstendamm for a reasonable 1,000 Euros?
+It should fit.
+Now I kick myself for not buying it.

 Kaiser Wilhelm Memorial Church.
 Bombed during the Second World War and never rebuilt.